JAVAB3ANS/discord-oauth-roles-system/README.md

 # Discord OAuth2 Verification System
-A *work-in-progress* user-friendly web interface authenticated by Discord's REST API, authenticated with OAuth2, to assign and manage Discord roles on the Santa Clara University Discord Network.
+A user-friendly web interface authenticated by Discord's REST API, authenticated with OAuth2, to assign and manage Discord roles on the Santa Clara University Discord Network.

 - Utilizes Discord's v14 API.
 - Back-end REST API written in Typescript, using Deno server and oak.